Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Indoor Projects

-For indoor projects the following finishes are the most popular:
+For indoor projects, the following finishes are the most popular:

 • Waterproof: an epoxy finish is most common (and durable).
 Epoxy is used for bar tops where water and glasses are tough on wood.

-• Indoor low toxicity: to reduce the stink and chemicals, using a polycrylic or water-based polyurethane is common.
+• Indoor low toxicity: to reduce the stink and chemicals, using polycrylic or water-based polyurethane is common.

 Outdoor Projects